awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 + Securely connect to a managed instance without having to open an inbound port or manage SSH keys\.
 + Separate your secrets and configuration data from your code by using *parameters*, with or without encryption, and then reference those parameters from other AWS services\.
 + Perform automated inventory by collecting metadata about your Amazon EC2 and on\-premises managed instances\.
 Metadata can include information about applications, network configurations, and more\.
-+ View consolidated inventory data from multiple AWS Regions and accounts that you manage\.
++ View consolidated inventory data from multiple AWS Regions and Amazon Web Services accounts that you manage\.
 + See which resources in your account are out of compliance and take corrective action from a centralized dashboard\.
 + View active summaries of metrics and alarms for your AWS resources\.